Home > Biking

 Inseam Length

-The best inseam length comes down to personal preference, the type of ride you want to do, and the elements you’ll be in.
+The best inseam length comes down to personal preference, the type of riding you do, the elements you’ll be riding in, and your style.
 If you’re going on a long ride in sunny, exposed (as in, no tree coverage or shade) terrain, consider wearing longer shorts to protect the tops of your legs from getting sunburned.

-The inseam lengths of the women’s mountain bike shorts in our guide range from 6 inches to 15 inches with 9 to 12 inches being the sweet spot for most trail rides.
+Shorter inseams leave more of the thigh exposed, which may be preferred by many ladies for style purposes.
+The inseam lengths of the women’s mountain bike shorts in our guide range from 6 inches to 15 inches, with 9 to 12 inches being the sweet spot for most trail rides.

 Then, with finely tailored inseams to various female body shapes, Shredly offers an adjusted inseam length for each design and each size within that design.
-For instance, the Curvy 7-inch short has a 7-inch inseam across all sizes, whereas the MTB Short, featured among our top picks, has a different inseam length across the sizes:
+For instance, the Limitless 11″ Short, featured among our top picks, has an inseam that varies slightly across the sizes for a proportional fit:

 Extra-long mountain bike shorts can help protect your legs from sunshine, rain, wind, vegetation, or in the event of a crash; (photo/Eric Phillips)